 Aberdeen City and Aberdeenshire Councils and ONE developed the RES and formed the Joint Committee, which governs the City Deal.
 A wider partnership has formed, including Scottish Enterprise, Skills Development Scotland, academia and Aberdeen Chambers of Commerce, working collaboratively with the Councils and ONE to drive delivery of the RES and to maximise the opportunities and impact on the regional economy.
 The central role played by the private sector has been pivotal to the partnership’s success.

-Full details of the Aberdeen City Region Deal and associated work can be found here.
+Find out more about the Aberdeen City Region Deal and associated work.

 Edinburgh and South East Scotland